LUMCMRI/mri_safety_cases/en_US/index.md

 to visit the iternet to retrieve MRI-safety information, for example from [MRISafety.com](http://mrisafety.com), or from the manufacturer's website.
 No doubt you will sometimes find this can be quite a pain, similar to what it can be in practice.
+In some cases you may find a surprise.
+It is not that we want to trap you, it's about cases that surprised us to and we experienced as educational.
 ![](Blij_bekkie.png)

 In some cases you may find a surprise.
 It is not that we want to trap you, it's